La Push, Washington: Climate

-Tourism

-Today, La Push has oceanfront resorts, a seafood company, fish hatchery, and a revamped marina.
-Since the early 21st century, the tribe has grown more interested in tourism.
-La Push is a village of the Quileute Tribe that displays a slower, more relaxed way of life.
+Arts and culture

+Culture

+La Push is a village of the Quileute Tribe.
 All of the businesses are owned by the tribe.
-The Quileute Tribe has revived many of its traditional skills and crafts, which are taught at school along with the unique language.
+The Quileute Tribe has revived many of its traditional skills and crafts, which are taught at school along with the Quileute language.
 It is an isolate language, unrelated to any root language in the world, and one of only five in the world without nasal sounds.

+Festivals and events

 The popular Quileute Days take place July 17–19 in La Push.
-The tribal celebration of cultural heritage and modern lifestyle includes a fireworks display, a traditional salmon bake, dancing and songs, a softball tournament, and other field sports, a slow-pitch tournament, a horseshoe tournament, arts and craft display, and food concessions.
+The tribal celebration, which is a synthesis of cultural heritage and modern lifestyle, includes a fireworks display, a traditional salmon bake, dancing and songs, field sports, a horseshoe tournament, arts and craft display, and food concessions.

+Tourism and recreation

+In the 21st century, La Push has oceanfront resorts, a seafood company, fish hatchery, and a revamped marina.
+Since the early 21st century, the tribe has grown more interested in tourism.

 The Pacific Northwest National Scenic Trail passes through La Push on the way to its western terminus at Cape Alava.

+La Push garners a good amount of tourism partially due to the success of the Twilight novel series in which the town is one of the primary locations, and in which the Quileute Tribe and their traditions are incorporated.

 Education

-La Push is the location of the Quileute Tribal School.
+La Push was the location of the K-12 Quileute Tribal School until 2022 when the school was relocated elsewhere in the reservation as part of the Move to Higher Ground initiative.